-- assessing the planned levels of operating and capital expenditure for consistency with our knowledge of the Group's future commitments and results, particularly in light of loss making operations, and our understanding of business, industry and economic conditions of the Group; - reading Directors' minutes to understand the Groups ability to raise additional funds; - challenging management's plans for mitigating any identified exposures, obtain additional sources of financing; and - considering whether the disclosures relating to going concern referred to in the basis of preparation section of the accounting policies are balanced, proportionate and clear.
+- Assessing the planned levels of operating and capital expenditure for consistency with out knowledge of the Group's future commitments and results, particularly in light of loss making operations, and our understanding of business, industry and economic conditions of the Group; - Reading Directors' minutes to understand the Group's ability to raise additional funds; - Challenging management's plans for mitigating any identified exposures, obtain additional sources of financing; and - Considering whether the disclosures relating to going concern referred to in the basis of preparation of the accounting policies are balances, proportionate and clear.

 We have determined that there are material uncertainties that may cast significant doubt on the group's ability to continue as a going concern.
-Our concerns and reference to managements responses and proposed actions in regard to Going Concern are included in the above 'Material Uncertainty Related to Going Concern''.
+Our concerns and reference to managements responses are proposed actions in regard to Going Concern are included in the above 'Material Uncertainty Related to Going Concern'.